-Perhaps you're not hitting your revenue predictions or you're having difficulty with cash flow.
+Perhaps you're not hitting your revenue predictions or having difficulty with cash flow.
 Secretly, you're concerned that business is slowing.
 However, these things alone may not be enough to indicate that your organization is not humming along as usual.

 After all, other factors could be at play, such as increased expenses or inaccurate forecasting, and it's important to make business decisions based on more than just a feeling.

 Here, we'll take a closer look at the symptoms of a slow business, what external factors could be impacting your bottom line, and 16 strategies to jump-start your revenue growth.